ravirajsinh7/ai-security-soc-playbook/mitre-mapping.md

 ## 🧠 MITRE ATT&CK Mapping for AI Threats

+This document maps the AI security risks described in the playbook to MITRE ATT&CK tactics and techniques commonly used in SOC detection and response.

 AI-driven attacks **reuse classic adversary techniques**.
 The table below maps AI risks to the **MITRE ATT&CK Enterprise framework** for SOC alignment.

 | AI Threat | MITRE Tactic | Description |